streamchaser/streamchaser/README.md

 * `remove-blacklisted-from-search` - Removes all blacklisted IDs
 * `remove-non-ascii-media` - Removes all non-ascii titles

-So as an example to update the media list with 1000 pages you would do the following:
+So as an example to update the media list with all media with a popularity over 5:
-`docker-compose exec backend python3 cli.py update-media 1000`
+`docker-compose exec backend python3 cli.py add-data 5`

 After updating the database you need to index MeiliSearch:
 `docker-compose exec backend python3 cli.py index-meilisearch`

 *To do a full setup use the following command:*
-`docker-compose exec backend python3 cli.py full-setup <total_pages>`
+`docker-compose exec backend python3 cli.py full-setup <popularity>`
-Optional: Add `--no-remove-ascii` to the end if you want to keep non-ascii titles.
+Optional: Add `--remove-ascii` to the end if you want to prune non-ascii titles.

-This will fetch media for the number of pages, and remove non ascii characters if False flag is not added.
-This also indexes MeiliSearch.
+This will fetch media within the popularity limit, and index MeiliSearch.
+Popularity defaults to 0, and will fetch all media if that is the case.

 To drop the media database:
 `docker-compose exec backend python3 cli.py remove-all-media`